-Belief in a devil against whom holy heroes must wage eternal war is widespread.
+Belief in the devil, Satan, against whom holy heroes must wage eternal war is widespread.
 The belief stems from the religion of Militarism and influences if not rules over institutional christianity.
 Consider Dominionism.
 Dominionists imagine God as a ruling warrior deity who has commissioned them to rule over the U.S. Believers are therefore on a crusade to return America to its supposed Biblical foundations.
 To do this they must take control of its institutions.
-Dominionists believe these institutions are currently under the control of Satan and nonbelievers.
+Dominionists believe these institutions are currently under the control of Satna and nonbelievers.
 Thus, Wisconsin ruler Scott Walker, raised in his father’s Dominionist church, said this past week that he fights off nonbeliever opponents such as union laborers, who he compares to ISIS, by reciting Romans 16:20 believing his god “will soon crush Satan under your feet.”
 There are additional Dominionists who rule and, like Walker, are seeking to do so as president.
 They are Ted Cruz who agrees with his Dominionist father that “Satan is in charge of the U.S. government”; also Rick Santorum, who asserts he is fighting Satan in “a spiritual war (for America)”; and Rick Perry who proclaimed in his presidential prayer rally that “Satan runs across the world with his … untruths. … One … is that people of faith should not be involved in the public arena.”
 Dominionists are not only involved in the public arena; they believe they are divinely ordained to rule that public arena.
 They believe they are called to rule in family government, church government, and so too in civil government.
 So it is that approximately 10,000 men who are pastors of churches were invited, and about 1,000 of them are currently being groomed, to run in local, state, and national elections in 2016.
-(See American Renewal Project and WallBuilders.)
+(See American Renewal Project which is linked to the Heritage Foundation and to WallBuilders.)
 Make no mistake, these men are intending and planning domination.
 The Southern Poverty Law Center is just one of the groups keeping an eye on such non-Christian individuals and organizations that aspire to rule over this world.

 When Jesus drove the devil out of this world he was driving out Militarism and its various manifestations, like Dominionism.
-He was driving out its elements of rule over others, a disposition toward conquest, and acting violently.
+He was driving out its elements of rule over others, a disposition toward inflicted suffering, and acting violently.
 Militarism and its elements appear in many forms; hate speech, discrimination, harmful policies and practices, even full out war with enemies, foreign and domestic.
 We might be tempted to respond to Dominionists from their same dominating manner.
 Jesus shows observers another way.
 We can best transform Militarists through communion, love, and creative healing power.

 Prayer: Dear Spirit, help us to demonstrate integrity when dealing with rulers.